blackwolf244/Ionic-Pebblebox/README.md

 #### App

-instead of calling ionic serve to start the App use:
+instead of calling ionic serve to start the App:

 here with Example of Port:6000: